Elizabeth Roper: Career

 She was probably a daughter of Christopher Roper, 2nd Baron Teynham (died 1622), and Catherine Seborne, of Lynsted Lodge, Lynsted, (or a daughter of John Roper, 1st Baron Teynham (died 1618) and Elizabeth Parke).
 John Roper was the first man of note in Kent to proclaim James VI and I King after the death of Elizabeth I in 1603, an event known as the Union of the Crowns.
 The monument to Christopher Roper and his wife at Lynsted Church was made by the sculptor Epiphanius Evesham.

+An ordinance for establishing the English household of Anne of Denmark made on 20 July 1603 allowed for six maids of honour and a supervisory mother of maids, with four chamberers.

 Elizabeth Roper was appointed a Maid of Honour to the queen in 1604, her companions were Anne Carey, Mary Gargrave (b.
 1576), Mary Middlemore, Elizabeth Harcourt, and Mary Woodhouse.
 A letter of the Earl of Worcester describing the queen's household in 1604 mentions that "Roper, the sixth [maid of honour] is determined but not [yet] come".
 These positions at court were established by a household ordinance of 20 July 1603, with places for six maids of honour, a mother of the maids (Katherine Bridges), and four chamberers.

 Rowland Whyte mentioned the maids of honour and others dancing at Hampton Court in the presence chamber of Anne of Denmark, with a French visitor, the Count of Vaudémont.
+"Mrs Roper" was given mourning clothes on the death of Prince Henry in 1612.
 On 20 August 1613 Anne of Denmark was received at Wells, Somerset during a progress to Bath.
 The mayor William Bull hosted a dinner for members of her household including the four maids of honour.

 Elizabeth Roper married Sir Robert Mansell in March 1617 with a feast at Denmark House paid for by the queen.
 John Chamberlain wrote Mansell had married "his old mistress Roper, one of the Queen's ancient maids of honour".
 Edward Sherburn noted that the king gave Mansell £10,000 when he married Mrs Roper.
 She was usually known as "Lady Mansell".
 They had no children.